-Background checks are designed to identify persons who are ineligible to purchase firearms under federal, state or local law, and prevent those persons from obtaining firearms.1 Federal law requires federally licensed firearms dealers to conduct background checks on potential firearm purchasers.
-Since the federal background check requirement was adopted in 1994, over two million prohibited persons have been denied a firearm transfer or permit through the FBI’s background check system.2 Nevertheless, this law has several flaws that allow ineligible individuals to obtain firearms.
+Background checks are designed to identify persons who are ineligible to purchase firearms under federal, state or local law, and prevent those persons from obtaining firearms.1 As described below, federal law requires federally licensed firearms dealers to conduct background checks on potential firearm purchasers.2 Since the federal background check requirement was adopted in 1994, over two million prohibited persons have been denied a firearm transfer or permit through the FBI’s background check system.3 Federal law has several flaws, however, that allow ineligible individuals to obtain firearms.

 1. Private Sales: The single largest gap in the federal background check requirement is that unlicensed, private sellers are not required to conduct background checks.
 As a result, convicted felons and other ineligible people are able to easily buy guns in most states nationwide.
 This issue is addressed in detail in our summary on Universal Background Checks & the Private Sale Loophole.

-4. Exemptions for Permit Holders: Federal law allows individuals who hold certain firearms-related permits issued by states or local governments to bypass the federally-required background check.
-This exemption — the so-called “Brady exemption” — allows some prohibited persons to acquire firearms, in cases where a state permit holder falls into a prohibited category after issuance of the state permit and the state fail to immediately revoke the permit.
-As a result, some states have declined to seek this exemption for their permit-holders, as described below.
+4. Exemptions for Permit Holders: Federal law allows individuals who hold certain firearms-related permits issued by state or local governments (such as concealed weapons permits) to bypass the federally-required background check.
+This exemption — the so-called “Brady exemption” — allows some prohibited persons to acquire firearms when a state permit holder falls into a prohibited category after issuance of the state permit and the state fails to immediately revoke the permit.

 - Mental health records: States have also inconsistently reported records identifying people whose mental health histories prevent them from legally possessing firearms.
 For more information about this issue, see our summary on Mental Health Reporting.

-- Drug abuse records: Federal law prohibits unlawful users and individuals addicted to illegal drugs from possessing firearms, and federal regulations define these terms to include any person found through a drug test within the past year to have used a controlled substance unlawfully.12 There are now hundreds of drug court programs across the country that require periodic drug testing as part of their programs; yet this positive test data is rarely available for firearm purchaser background checks.13 According to a November 2011 report by Mayors Against Illegal Guns, 44 states have submitted fewer than ten records to the controlled substance file of the FBI, and 33 states have not submitted any records at all.14
+- Drug abuse records: Federal law prohibits unlawful users and individuals addicted to illegal drugs from possessing firearms, and federal regulations define these terms to include any person found through a drug test within the preceding year to have used a controlled substance unlawfully.12 There are now hundreds of drug court programs across the country that require periodic drug testing as part of their programs, yet this positive test data is rarely available for firearm purchaser background checks.13 According to a November 2011 report by Mayors Against Illegal Guns, 44 states have submitted fewer than ten records to the controlled substance file of a centralized nationwide database, and 33 states have not submitted any records at all.14

 - Domestic violence records: Federal law prohibits firearm possession by individuals subject to a domestic violence protective order or who have been convicted of a domestic violence misdemeanor.15 Yet, states have had difficulty identifying and reporting individuals who fall within these categories.16 For more information about this issue, see our summary on Domestic Violence and Firearms.

-Accordingly, the FBI has encouraging states to provide more complete records to the FBI.17
+In light of these significant reporting deficiencies, the FBI has encouraged states to provide more complete records.17

 - The National Crime Information Center (NCIC), which includes records regarding wanted persons (fugitives) and persons subject to protective/restraining orders;